 Make sure there is always clean, chemical-free (filtered or bottled) water available at all times.
 They often want a drink after each bout of coughing.

 Get some Manuka honey.
 A teaspoonful four times daily, can give some relief from the coughing.

 The amount required depends on the size of your dog.
 A small dog would need about 5 mls, a medium dog about 10 mls and a big dog 15-20 mls.
 It is hard to generalize as the different preparations have different strengths.

 Give Their Immune System A Helping Hand

-Boost their immune system by adding a superb nutritional supplement (like Pet Plus) to their food.
-This will help their body's defense system to overcome the infectious agents.
+Boost their immune system by adding a superb nutritional supplement (like PET Plus) to their food.
+This will help their body's defence system to overcome the infectious agents.

 Feed raw food so the body doesn't have to waste valuable energy trying to digest the processed pet foods.
 This will allow the immune system to do its proper job of attacking invaders, instead of being side-tracked breaking down food particles in the blood (digestive leucocytosis).

 We used to give a three week course of antibiotics which sometimes worked, but I can now see that as kennel cough is usually over in three weeks anyway.
 This is a classic example of the dogs recovering in spite of the treatment, not because of it!

 Minimise Separation Anxiety